Frequently Asked Question

 • The number of Create Credits you have available and

-• A "Save Annotation" button.
+• A "Save Annotation button.

-When you have finished creating the annotation and are satisfied with it, click on the blue "Save Annotation" button.
-This will create the annotation and send the annotation to our servers, where it will be visible to other Anotato users, who go to that web page.
-You can then click on the X in the top right corner to close the Create Annotation window.
+When you have finished creating the annotation and are satisfied with it, click on the blue Save Annotation button.
+This will create the annotation and send the annotation to our servers, where it will be visible to other Anotato users, who visit that web page.
+The Create Annotation window will automatically close after about a second.

 image